Updated: September 30th, 2014

-See all the designs included in the set (well, most) in different poses as well as colors and more - the designs were all created in Photoshop - a preview of the pack 123.
+See all the designs included in the set (well, most) in different poses as well as colors and more - the designs were all created in Adobe PS - a preview of the pack 123.
 The designs include realistic, woodcuts, silhouettes, abstract graphics etc

 Shapes for Photoshop export

-You have the turtle shape in Photoshop but you want to use the shape in Illustrator, well that is easy - simply apply the banner shape as a shape layer and copy and then paste in Illustrator.
-If you want to use the vector design in other graphic applications then that depends on the application to receive the banner shapes.
+You have the turtle shape in Adobe PS but you want to use the shape in Adobe AI, well that is easy - simply apply the banner shape as a shape layer and copy and then paste in Adobe AI.
+If you want to use the vector graphic in other graphic applications then that depends on the application to receive the banner shapes.
 Some applications can use PSD format and the shape format includes vector data.
-Another option would be to use the export command and paths to Illustrator which saves the data as an AI file (though I have experienced issues reading the AI files).
+Another option would be to use the export command and paths to Illustrator which saves the data as an AI document (though I have experienced issues reading the AI documents).
 The turtle / tortoise shapes can also be saved as raster files via the save for web or save as command.
 Save the banner imagery as TIFF or PSD etc

 Where is the custom shapes tool ?